 Did you catch that?
 For a 12 cylinder engine, you won’t need 23 but 24 spark plugs.
 Just making sure you are staying awake.

-You have several options such as iridium, platinum or copper when it comes to the material of the center core.
+You have several options, such as iridium, platinum, or copper, when it comes to the material of the center core.
 Iridium spark plugs perform better but also are the most expensive.
-Copper plugs are the least expensive and will get the job done but don’t last as long.
+Copper plugs are the least expensive and will do the job, but they don’t last as long.
 Below we have provided recommended brands for each type.

 Iridium Spark Plugs